telerik/teststudio-docs/docs/knowledge-base/test-execution-kb/base-url.md

 ![Base URL Test List][2]

-> __Note:__ The test list setting overrides the project setting, and thus you can create multiple test lists and set each to run against different BaseURL.
+> __Note!__ The test list setting overrides the project setting, and thus you can create multiple test lists and set each to run against different BaseURL.

 ## Test Step Property ##